jakubtomsu/jakubtomsu.github.io/content/posts/solar_storm_renderer/index.md

 Then all text character, icons, sprites and UI rectangles get drawn on top of the postprocessed image.
 There is nothing fancy about this step, but again, everything is drawn with a couple of draw calls.

+The UI, icons and text rendering are a big topic on their own, so I'll leave that for later.
+I'm also considering switching from my own custom text rendeing to FontStash.

 ![screenspace pass](screenspace.png)

 ## Display pass

 And that’s it for the rendering!
 The last render pass just draws the final image to the actual swapchain texture.

-The renderer spends less than 100 microseconds on the CPU submitting the commands.
-At the time of writing, it takes about 4ms on a RTX2060 to draw everything on the GPU, which is mostly bottlenecked by a few naively written shaders.
-There is a lot of room for optimizations left on the GPU side!
+The renderer spends up to 50 microseconds on the CPU submitting the commands.
+At the time of writing, it takes around 100 microseconds on a RTX2060 to actually draw everything.

 This is a trace using Spall:
 ![cpu trace](cpu_trace.png)